matiasandina/Webpage/content/page/about.md

 comments: false
 ---

 I continuously find myself mesmerized by the complexity of life.
 I finished my Biology Degree at University of Buenos Aires in 2015 and moved to the United States in order to continue my studies as a PhD student at University of Massachusetts Amherst.
+You can find my CV [here](https://github.com/matiasandina/Webpage/blob/master/CV.pdf).

 ## My Questions